Iterative Volume-of-Fluid interface positioning in general polyhedrons with Consecutive Cubic Spline interpolation: Results

 where $\mathbf{\delta}_{nonplanar} = (t,t,t)$ is the perturbation vector added to odd points and subtracted from even points in order to cause non-planarity of polyhedron faces.
 The dodecahedron in \cref{fig:dodecahedron} is computed with $h=0.5(-1 + \sqrt(5)), \mathbf{\delta}_{nonplanar} = \mathbf{0}$, the endo-dodecahedron is computed with $h=-0.25, \mathbf{\delta}_{nonplanar} = \mathbf{0}$, and the non-planar dodecahedron is computed using $h=0.5(-1 + \sqrt(5)), \mathbf{\delta}_{nonplanar} = (0.2,0.2,0.2)$.

 The CCS positioning is compared to NCS \citep{Chen2019} using following test parameters

 where $(\phi, \theta)$ are the spherical angles that parametrize the interface normal as

-Values of $\VolFrac_c$ in \cref{eq:alphaparam} are based on the reconstruction tolerance $\ReconTol = \expnumber{1}{-9}$, proposed in \citep{Ahn2008} and used by the author in \citep{Maric2013,Maric2018}.
+Values of $\VolFrac_c$ in \cref{eq:alphaparam} are based on the reconstruction tolerance $\ReconTol = 10^{-9}$, proposed in \citep{Ahn2008} and used by the author in \citep{Maric2013,Maric2018}.
 It is crucial to include values \emph{boundary volume fraction values} ($\VolFrac_c \approx 0, \VolFrac_c \approx 1$) in the test data, because positioning algorithms that rely on nonzero derivatives fail at the boundaries of the $\VolFrac_c \in [0,1]$ interval.
 Boundary volume fractions are common in multiphase flow simulations, where the so-called \emph{wisps} (dimensionally unsplit VOF) and \emph{splitting-errors} (dimensionally split VOF) introduce small variations in $\VolFrac_c$ in cells that are otherwise either full ($\VolFrac_c=1$) or empty $(\VolFrac_c=0)$.
 Since the derivatives of $\VolFrac_c(s)$ vanish for these volume fraction values (cf. \cref{fig:pos-param}), a positioning algorithm that does not take into account diminishing derivatives will experience either slower convergence, or in the worst case, divergence.
-The positioning condition is based on the positioning tolerance $\ReconTol < 1e-12$, also used by \citet{Lopez2018}: this forces the CCS and NCS iterative algorithms to perform one more iteration, which further reduces $\epsilon_P$ below machine epsilon for the vast majority of tests.
-The test results presented here are generated with $N_\theta=40$ and $N_\phi=20$, \textcolor{Reviewer22}{because there is no correlation observed} between the interface orientation and the number of iterations or CPU time.
-Furthermore, as the tests results confirm, there is no need to use many $\VolFrac_c$ values between $[1e-03,1-1e-03]$, as the average iterations do not vary significantly within this interval.
-That is why $N_\alpha=50$ was used for the tests presented here.
+The positioning condition is based on the positioning tolerance \textcolor{Reviewer13}{$\epsilon_P < 10^{-12}$}, also used by \citet{Lopez2018}: this forces the CCS and NCS iterative algorithms to perform one more iteration, which further reduces $\epsilon_P$ below machine epsilon for the vast majority of tests. \textcolor{Reviewer23}{The subdivision of the polar angle intervals in \cref{eq:alphaparam} is done for the test cases using $N_\theta=40$.
+A more detailed interval subdivision is not necessary, because the results demonstrate uniform distributions of both the CPU time, and the number of iterations, with respect to the polar angles.} Furthermore, as the tests results confirm, there is no need to use many $\VolFrac_c$ values between \textcolor{Reviewer13}{$[10^{-3},1-10^{-3}]$}, as the average iterations do not vary significantly within this interval.
+That is why $N_\alpha=50$ was used for the tests presented here. f